 Receive personalized advice from our admissions team.

-2. Manage Your Time.
+2. Manage your time.

 People today pride themselves on their ability to multitask, but research shows that it doesn’t actually make us productive.
 In fact, multitasking hinders our ability to get our work done effectively.
-According to the American Psychological Association (APA), jumping from one task to another can actually cause a 40 percent loss in productivity.
+According to the American Psychological Association (APA), jumping from one task to another can actually cause a 40% loss in productivity.
 For this reason, it’s important to know how best to manage your time when balancing graduate school and work.

-Avoid the “Planning Fallacy”
+Avoid the “planning fallacy.”

 The most common culprit of stress for grad students is the “planning fallacy,” or overestimating the time it will take to complete short tasks and underestimating the time it takes to complete larger projects.
 To avoid this, the APA suggests keeping track of how you spend your time.
 Account for every hour in your week, whether it’s showering, working, commuting, cooking, or sleeping.
 When you need extra time for assignments, review your logbook and see where you can adjust your schedule.